Sex Worker's Opera

-The Sex Workers' Opera is a multidisciplinary show featuring stories of sex workers from 17 countries and produced since 2013.
-It is written and performed by sex workers and their friends.
+Sex Worker's Opera is a London-based multidisciplinary show featuring stories of sex workers from 17 countries.
+It is written and performed by sex workers and their friends, and was first produced in 2013.

 Development

-Siobhan Knox and Alex Etchart (from Experimental Experience Theater), the co-directors and facilitators behind Sex Workers’ Opera, created the show with the intention to challenge the common misrepresentation of sex workers as either glamorous or harrowed women in film and opera, such as in la Traviata, Madame Butterfly, The Threepenny Opera, Manon, and Lulu.
+Siobhan Knox and Alex Etchart (from Experimental Experience Theater), the co-directors and facilitators behind the Sex Worker's Opera, created the show with the intention to challenge the common misrepresentation of sex workers as either glamorous or harrowed women in film and opera, such as in La traviata, Madama Butterfly, The Threepenny Opera, Manon, and Lulu.
 In 2013, as part of a Royal Opera House new writing programme, Etchart first began working on the idea of an opera written and performed by sex workers.
 The project started with seven months of ground research in 2014, collecting stories from sex workers and consulting with local and global sex worker organisations, including UK organisations, e.g. the Sex Workers Open University, x:talk, English Collective of Prostitutes, and Project X from Singapore and Fundación Margen from Chile.
 The co-directors reached out to sex workers using escort websites, internet forums, community meetings, email lists to involve them in the production.
 In May 2014, a group of 20 people came together for three days of workshops, and two days after held their first show at the Courtyard Theatre in Hoxton, London.
 The initial performance was followed by development workshops at the Arcola Theatre, which resulted in a new show which was two hours long and featured a four-person mini-orchestra.